-The United MileagePlus Explorer sign-up bonus is only available to new cardholders who have not received a new card member bonus for this card in the past 24 months.
-Of course, you must qualify for the cards first, which means you have to have a credit score in the excellent range (at least 750).
+The United Explorer and Club Infinite card sign-up bonuses are only available to new cardholders and previous cardholders who have not received a new cardmember bonus for this card in the past 24 months.
+Of course, you must qualify for the cards first, which are designed for cardholders with a credit score in the excellent range (at least 740).

 Chase has come down hard recently on applicants who open many accounts at once.
-Though it’s not an official policy, Chase appears to be enforcing a “5/24” rule on new credit card applications.
-What this means is – if you have opened at least five credit card accounts in the past 24 months with any issuer (not just Chase) – your application will likely be denied.
-The rule seems to apply to any credit card account that shows up on your credit report, including co-branded store cards and authorized user accounts.
+Though it’s not an official policy, Chase enforces a “5/24” rule on new credit card applications.
+This means your application will likely be denied if you have opened at least five credit card accounts in the past 24 months with any issuer (not just Chase).
+The rule seems to apply to any credit card account that shows up on your credit report, including co-branded store cards.
 (On the plus side, business credit cards that don’t report to your personal credit report do not affect your chances of being approved.)

-50,000 miles can take you a long way on United – not only can you use them to travel all around the world on United flights, but you can use them for flights on one of United’s Star Alliance partners (28 partners in total) for a good value.
-MileagePlus miles are very valuable – worth 1.52 cents per mile by our estimates – but the value can vary greatly depending on how you use your miles.
+100,000 miles can take you a long way on United.
+Not only can you use them to travel all around the world on United flights, but you can use them for flights on one of 28 United’s Star Alliance partners or 11 additional airline partners (39 partners total) for a good value.
+MileagePlus miles are very valuable – worth 1.5 cents per mile by our estimates – but the value can vary greatly depending on how you use your miles.